goiot/devices/README.md

 Testing IoT devices is quite complicated, most of us use a [Raspberry Pi](https://www.raspberrypi.org/), connect the devices directly or via [shield](http://www.dexterindustries.com/grovepi/) and run the examples to test.
 Yes, it's far from perfect :(

+## More information / Advanced topics

+Checkout the [wiki](https://github.com/goiot/devices/wiki) for more info.